 Remove barriers to women’s participation in the formal economy through pilot initiatives helping businesswomen enter the formal economy and helping women professionals reach leadership positions.

 PSDI’s activities in Papua New Guinea (PNG) have rapidly expanded since 2015 due to an additional $8.08 million in funding provided for Phase III by the Government of Australia.
 Similar additional funding for PNG has been again committed by the Government of Australia for PSDI Phase IV.
 These funds are being used to support expanded requests from the Government of Papua New Guinea to improve the enabling business environment across all of PSDI’s work areas: financing growth, business law reform, competition and consumer protection, further support for reforming state-owned enterprises (SOEs), implementing the public-private partnership (PPP) framework, and mainstreaming economic empowerment of women into PSDI projects.

 A PSDI coordinator has been based at the Asian Development Bank’s (ADB) Papua New Guinea Resident Mission since January 2010.
 The expansion of PSDI’s program in PNG has necessitated the engagement of an additional coordinator since November 2016.
-The coordinators promote effective private sector development policies and practices through dialogue with the government and other stakeholders; support the implementation of PSDI initiatives; and identify opportunities to develop ADB’s private sector operations in PNG.
+The coordinators promote effective private sector development policies and practices through dialogue with the government and other stakeholders and support the implementation of PSDI initiatives.

 On this website, $ refers to US dollars unless otherwise stated.

 Papua New Guinea at a glance

 27,000 securities registered